nikobix/MMM-Nixie-Clock/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-Todo: Create a simple virtual Nixie clock
+Todo: Add variety of Nixie images

 ![alt text](/img/MMM-Nixie-Clock.jpg)